babylonchain/babylon/docs/transaction-impl-spec.md

 Data needed to create `staking_output`:
 - `staker_public_key` - chosen by the user sending the staking transaction.
 It will be used in every script.
-This key needs to be put in the op_return output in the staking transaction.
+This key needs to be put in the OP_RETURN output in the staking transaction.
 - `finality_provider_public_key` - chosen by the user sending the staking transaction.
 It will be used as `<FinalityPk>` in `slashing_script`.
-In lock lock-only network there is no slashing, so this key has mostly informative purposes.
+In the lock-only network there is no slashing, so this key has mostly informative purposes.
-This key needs to be put in the op_return output in the staking transaction.
+This key needs to be put in the OP_RETURN output of the staking transaction.
 - `staking_time` - chosen by the user sending the staking transaction.
-It will used as locking time in the `time_lock` script.
-It must be valid `uint16` number, in range `global_parameters.min_staking_time <= staking_time <= global_parameters.max_staking_time`.
+It will be used as locking time in the `timelock_script`.
+It must be a valid `uint16` number, in the range `global_parameters.min_staking_time <= staking_time <= global_parameters.max_staking_time`.
-It needs to be put in the op_return output in the staking transaction.
+It needs to be put in the OP_RETURN output of the staking transaction.
 - `covenant_committee_public_keys` - it can be retrieved from
 `global_parameters.covenant_pks`.
+It is set of covenant committee public keys which will be put in `unbonding_script` and `slashing_script`.
 - `covenant_committee_quorum` - it can be retrieved from
-`global_parameters.covenant_quorum`
+`global_parameters.covenant_quorum`.
+It is quorum of covenant committee member required to authorize spending using `unbonding_script` or `slashing_script`
 - `staking_amout` - chosen by the user, it will be placed in `staking_output.value`
 - `btc_network` - btc network on which staking transactions will take place

 #### Building OP_RETRUN and staking output implementation

-Babylon staking library exposes [BuildV0IdentifiableStakingOutputsAndTx](../btcstaking/identifiable_staking.go?plain=1#L231) function.
+Babylon staking library exposes [BuildV0IdentifiableStakingOutputsAndTx](../btcstaking/identifiable_staking.go?plain=1#L231) function with the following signature:

-This functions has following signature:

 ```go
 func BuildV0IdentifiableStakingOutputsAndTx(